diversario/node-ssdp/README.md

 - `ssdpPort` _Number_ SSDP port.
 Default: `1900`
 - `ssdpTtl` _Number_ Multicast TTL.
 Default: `4`
 - `adInterval` _Number_ `advertise` event frequency (ms).
 Default: 10 sec.
-- `unicastHost` _String_ IP address or hostname of server where SSDP service is running.
-This is used in `HOST` header.
-Default: `0.0.0.0`.
-- `unicastBindPort` _Number_ Port for the SSDP client service to bind to.
-Defaults to 0 which uses a randomly selected available port.
 - `location` _String_ URL pointing to description of your service, or a function which returns that URL
 - `udn` _String_ Unique Device Name.
 Default: `uuid:f40c2981-7329-40b7-8b04-27f187aecfb5`.
 - `description` _String_ Path to description file.
 Default: `upnp/desc.php`.
 - `ttl` _Number_ Packet TTL.
 Default: `1800`.
 - `allowWildcards` _Boolean_ Accept wildcards (`*`) in `serviceTypes` of `M-SEARCH` packets, e.g. `usn:Belkin:device:**`.
 Default: `false`
 - `explicitSocketBind` _Boolean_ Bind sockets to each discovered interface explicitly instead of relying on the system.
 Might help with issues with multiple NICs.
 - `interfaces` _String[]_ List of interfaces to explicitly bind.
+By default, bind to all available interfaces.
 - `customLogger` _Function_ A logger function to use instead of the default.
 The first argument to the function can contain a format string.
 - `reuseAddr` _Boolean_ When true `socket.bind()` will reuse the address, even if another process has already bound a socket on it.
 Default: `true`
 - `suppressRootDeviceAdvertisements` _Boolean_ When true the SSDP server will not advertise the root device (i.e. the bare UDN).
 In some scenarios this advertisement is not needed.
 Default: `false`